From the alternatives lettered A to D, choose the one which most suitably completes each sentence.

 30.

-Antonyms (opposite in meaning) for infringe
+Antonyms (opposite in meaning) for timidity

-Synonyms (nearest in meaning) for infringe
+Synonyms (nearest in meaning) for timidity

-This is a descriptive essay and must have these features:
+This is a descriptive essay.

 2. Introduction